 Traditionally, Normalized Difference Snow Index (NDSI) is used to detect snow and ice.
-NDSI is defined as where $R_1$ is often the reflectance in visible channel, (e.g. 0.55 μm for MODIS), $R_2$ is the reflectance in short-wavelength infrared channel (e.g. 1.6 or 2.1 μm for MODIS).
+NDSI is defined as where R_1 is often the reflectance in visible channel, (e.g. 0.55 μ m for MODIS), R_2 is the reflectance in short-wavelength infrared channel (e.g. 1.6 or 2.1 μ m for MODIS).
 Ice is identified when NDSI is larger than a preset threshold.
-For GOES-R ABI, band number 3 (0.865 μm), and band number 5 (1.61 μm) are selected to calculate NDSI.
-Both bands have the same spatial resolution (1km at sub-satellite Field of View (FOV)).
-Furthermore, one advantage of 0.865 μm over 0.55 μm to calculate NDSI is that NDSI calculated using 0.55 μm reflectance is higher than preset threshold over water surfaces in some cases, while NDSI from 0.865 μm is mostly lower than the preset threshold.
+In this algorithm, 0.86 μ m and 1.6 μ m are selected for R_1 and R_2 , band M7 and M10 for VIIRS, and band 3 and 5 for ABI.
+Both bands have the same spatial resolution for ABI (1km at sub-satellite Field of View (FOV)) and VIIRS.
+Furthermore, one advantage of 0.865 μ m over 0.55 μ m to calculate NDSI is that NDSI calculated using 0.55 μ m reflectance is higher than preset threshold over water surfaces in some cases, while NDSI from 0.865 μ m is mostly lower than the preset threshold.